alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 * Adding more cells results in adding more logical gates.
 * There is no performance overhead and no arbitrary limit on the number of cells in the matrix.

-**Change of mindset**
+**How different is the mind-set?**
-One of the most challenging concepts in software is concurreny, it's interesting how fundamental this topic is to hardware.
+One of the most challenging concepts in software is concurrency, it's interesting how fundamental this topic is to hardware.
+Here's how I see it:
 > Software - write serial code, parallelize when need to scale.
 > Hardware - write concurrent code, write serial code where needed.

 **Why bother manufacturing new chips and not re-use CPUs?**
-Here are a few reasons I can come up with:

 1. *Power consumption* of CPUs can render them unusable for many applications (Battery size/life).
 2. *Performance* of ASICs (Application specific integrated circuits - chips created for a specific task) can work faster compared to CPUs (That's why GPUs became popular).